Argentine Confederation: Rule of Rosas and war

+Ranchers' demands and exile of Rosas

 Justo José de Urquiza, governor of Entre Ríos, had supported Rosas so far, but the ranchers of his province had an expanding economy and wanted to have a local customs, able to engage in commerce with other countries directly.
 The port of Buenos Aires had that exclusive right.
-Entre Ríos also requested the federalization of the national income generated by exports, and the calling of a Constituent Assembly to write a Constitution, as laid out in the Federal Pact.
+Entre Ríos also requested the federalization of the national income generated by exports, and the calling of a constituent assembly to write a constitution, as laid out in the Federal Pact.
 Urquiza made a pronunciamiento, resuming the rights of Entre Ríos to commerce and negotiations with other countries, instead of delegating such powers to Buenos Aires.
 Rosas declared war against him, but Urquiza defeated Rosas at the battle of Caseros, forcing him into exile.

 Secession and return of Buenos Aires

 Urquiza was not a unitarian, but another federalist like Rosas.
 Thus, the unitarians did not support him, but opposed him as they did Rosas.
 Urquiza's ambition to reduce the national centralism of Buenos Aires and promote a higher federalization of the country generated conflicts with the unitarians.
 Urquiza called the San Nicolás Agreement, so that all provinces agreed to convene the 1853 Constituent Assembly.
 This was resisted in Buenos Aires, and the unitarians took advantage of a temporary absence of Urquiza from the city to stage the Revolution of 11 September and secede Buenos Aires from the confederation.
 It was now the State of Buenos Aires, and the other Argentine provinces were now the Argentine Confederation.

 Manuel Guillermo Pinto was appointed governor of Buenos Aires, and removed the delegates from the constituent assembly.
 The capital of the Confederation was now located in Paraná, Entre Ríos.
 Buenos Aires attempted military actions against the Confederation, to prevent the work of the Assembly, but failed.
 The Argentine Constitution of 1853 was sanctioned on May 1, 1853, inviting Buenos Aires to return.
 Buenos Aires wrote its own constitution in 1854.
 Both countries, the Confederation and the State of Buenos Aires, accepted the status quo, with a serious danger of the secession becoming permanent.

 The Confederation attacked Buenos Aires in 1856, led by Jerónimo Costa, who was defeated by Bartolomé Mitre.
 Mitre got 140 prisoners: he executed 125 of them.